stockyard/stockyard.github.io/_posts/2015-12-18-On-Jose-Mourinho.md

 ![Real](http://i.imgur.com/VBowfHn.png)
 ![Chelsea II](http://i.imgur.com/SWn6p4K.png)

 Spot a pattern?
 The third year seems like a bit sloppy, one may say.
-Now, let's combine these three in one graph for a more clearer picture:
+Now, let's combine these three in one graph for a clearer picture:

 ![all-in-one](http://i.imgur.com/mJlLecP.png)